asifahmed3959/udplatformAssignment/README.md

-# UDPlatForm Assignment
+# udplatforms assignment

-This repository presents the assignment I have received from UDPlatform.
+This repository presents the assignment I have received from udplatforms.
 This is a Django Rest Framework App where I have created RESTFul API.
+The test cases which I have written can be found in api/users/tests.py module.
+For the views I have used ModelViewSet of Django Rest Framework viewsets, which creates all the apis required for CRUD and getting the list for a model, thus maintaining DRY principle.
 The configuration of the application can be found in the project/settings.py module.
 I have created two models using ORM with sqlite3 for the application.
 The models can be found in base/models.py module.
 There are two models, one is Parent model and the other is Child model.
 The Parent model is related to the Child model with a one to many relationship.

 The Parent model has the following fields with validation:
 - id primary key uuid field